 Hyper modern luxury haven Savoy Palace is absolutely huge (and home to aforementioned Galaxia restaurant).
 Its cavernous Laurea Spa is the biggest (and best) in Portugal.
 For an extra fee, the exclusive rooftop infinity pools enjoy unparalleled sea views.

 A beautiful place to hang out any time of day, design hotel Threehouse echoes the best hipster spots in London – if they had rooftop pools and year-round sunshine.
-The cocktails are incredible, the music is on point and the artwork is beautiful.
+The cocktails are banging, the music is on point and the artwork is genuinely intriguing.
 Rooms include SMEG appliances, power showers and huge TVs.
 The location is perfect, too – moments from the water, and next door to must-visit flower, fruit and fish market Mercado dos Lavradores.

 Sé Boutique is stuffed with local artworks and sat right next to its namesake, the dramatic Funchal (also known as Sé) Cathedral.
 Savvy owners spent 2020 converting the basement into a cooling spa and swimming pool area, complete with a range of treatments.

-Upstairs you’ll find a jazzy rooftop bar peddling incredible lemon coffees and cocktails with great views of the sea, but if the weather’s not on your side (this is a tropical climate, remember!) enjoy a sumptuous afternoon tea upstairs.
-The hotel sits in an incredible location, too – right in the centre of town, walking distance from the iconic harbour, colourful Mercado dos Lavradores and bustling shopping area.
-It’s a brilliant central base for foodies – wander to Sakura for a huge plate of excellent temaki or Hamburgueria do Mercado for a towering Market burger.
+Upstairs you’ll find a jazzy rooftop bar peddling zingy lemon coffees and cocktails with great views of the sea.
+If the weather’s not on your side (this is a tropical climate, remember) enjoy a sumptuous afternoon tea upstairs.
+The hotel sits in an enviable location, too – right in the centre of town, walking distance from the iconic harbour, colourful Mercado dos Lavradores and bustling shopping area.
+It’s a brilliant central base for foodies – wander to Sakura for a huge plate of temaki or Hamburgueria do Mercado for a towering Market burger and fries.

 If you want to stay out of Funchal, head to the hills of seaside town Ponta do Sol.
 Stay at 1905 Zino’s Palace, where you’re greeted with an espresso and a pastel de nata – joy.
 Picture Barbie’s dream house, if she grew up and got seriously into interior design.
 Even the pool is pink!